MozillaFoundation/mofo-standards/README.md

 Prior to landing a pull request in one of our repositories we require at least one developer to peer review your code.

+When you make a PR, assign to another developer to conduct the review.
+Alternatively, if the code is not ready for review yet, prefix the title with "WIP" (Work in Progress).

+Once ready for review, the reviewer will then use Github's built in review process to comment and approve/deny the request.
+They should then unassign themself from the issue and assign the submitter.

+## Designer Review

+If there are visual changes in your commit, a designer should review it as well.
 On GitHub our repos should have the following labels (click [here](https://github.com/MozillaFoundation/mofo-standards/labels) for the canonical list of labels with their coloring):

-- `PR – Needs Review`
+- `PR - Designer Review Requested`
-- `PR – Needs Work`
+- `PR - Needs Design Changes`
-- `PR – Good To Merge`
+- `PR - Designer Approved`

-When you make a PR, add the label `PR – Needs Review` and assign to another developer to conduct the review.
-Once a reviewer has completed their evaluation they will replace the label with either `PR – Needs Work` if changes are necessary, or `PR – Good To Merge` if the code is safe to be merged.
-The ticket should then be assigned back to the author.

-If you get a `PR – Needs Work` response, then you can make the requested changes and repeat the same process as outlined above.
+If design changes are required, attach the appropriate label and assign the PR to a designer as well.
+Since you've opened the PR from the main repo (not a fork), Heroku should auto-deploy a review instance of the app to make this easy.
+(If you don't have permission to push to the main repo, open the review from a fork and ask for a review instance to be spun up in your PR).

+The assigned designer should review the changes and add comments/change the label as appropriate, then unassign themself from the issue.

+## Merging Code

-If your PR is "good to merge", then you can go ahead and merge it!
+If your PR is approved by everyone necessary, then you can go ahead and merge it!
 If your PR has multiple commits please squash them to a single descriptive commit that explains what your patch does (and *why* if applicable).
-If your PR is related to a GitHub issue, it's good practice to also include that number in the commit message (eg: `Resolves #342`).
+If your PR is related to a GitHub issue, it's good practice to also include that number in the commit message (eg: `Resolves #342`) so the original issue gets automatically closed.

 ## Deployment